csharp-polimorfismo

 If you want to learn more about object-oriented programming, here is the link to the Object-Oriented Programming Course.

-A virtual method is one that is declared in a base class and can be overridden in a derived class to modify or extend its behavior.
+A virtual method is one declared in a base class that can be overridden in a derived class to modify or extend its behavior.

-In the base class, the method is marked with the virtual keyword, while in the derived class, override is used to specify that this method has been modified.
+In the base class, the method is marked with the virtual keyword, while in the derived class override is used to specify that the method has been modified.

 public class Animal